marksgraham/flip-sample-application/README.md

   e.g. [`subfolder/scans/scan-1.dcm`, `scan-2.dcm`],
   where `scan-1` has the path `uploads/subfolder/scans/scan-1.dcm` and `scan-2` has the path `uploads/scan-2.dcm`.

 - `update_status(self, model_id: str, new_model_status: ModelStatus)`
   This method is for internal use only, and is not be called by the trainer.

+- `send_metrics_value(self, label: str, value: float, fl_ctx: FLContext)`
+  This method raises an event which allows the sending of metrics data back to the central hub.
+  The FL Server workflow component listens for these events and populates the data with the current global round and model id before storing.
+  The method has no return type.
+It supports the following required parameters:
+  - label (Any string is valid.
+The value will be stored against this label)
+  - value
+  Some constant values are provided under `FlipMetricsLabel` in `utils/flip_constants` but is not required to use these

 ### Import FLIP and call methods
 - Import the module: `from flip import FLIP`